sourcegraph/about/handbook/engineering/security/index.md

 At Sourcegraph we think that security is an enabler for the business.
 Sourcegraph is committed to proactive security, and addressing vulnerabilities in a timely manner.
 We approach security with a can-do philosophy, and look to achieve product goals while maintaining a positive posture, and increasing our security stance over time.

+## Goals

+Customers know they can confidently and securely use Sourcegraph with their private code.

 ## Contact

 - [security@sourcegraph.com](mailto:security@sourcegraph.com)